-The education department at Hartford Stage serves more than 20,000 students and adults each year.
-Our programs include student matinees, in-school theatre residencies, teen performance opportunities, theatre classes for students (ages 3-18) and adults, afterschool programs and professional development courses.
+The leading provider of theatre education programs in Connecticut, Education @ Hartford Stage offers student matinees, in-school theatre residencies, teen performance opportunities, theatre classes for students (ages 3-18) and adults, afterschool programs and professional development courses.
 Education @ Hartford Stage programming reaches approximately 21,000 Connecticut students annually.